waleedhad/AudioMuse-AI-cuda_12.2/README.md

 * [**Flask:**](https://flask.palletsprojects.com/) Provides the lightweight web interface for user interaction and API endpoints.
 * [**Redis Queue (RQ):**](https://redis.io/glossary/redis-queue/) A simple Python library for queueing jobs and processing them in the background with Redis.
 It handles the computationally intensive audio analysis and playlist generation, ensuring the web UI remains responsive.
 * [**Supervisord:**](https://supervisord.org/) Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 Paired with Redis Queue is used to properly handling renquequing for High Avaiability purpose.
-* [**Essentia-tensorflow**](https://essentia.upf.edu/) An open-source library for audio analysis, feature extraction, and music information retrieval.
-It's used here for:
+* [**Essentia-tensorflow**](https://essentia.upf.edu/) An open-source library for audio analysis, feature extraction, and music information retrieval. (used only until version v0.5.0-beta)
-  * MonoLoader: Loading and resampling audio files.
-  * RhythmExtractor2013: Extracting tempo information.
-  * KeyExtractor: Determining the musical key and scale.
-  * TensorflowPredictMusiCNN & TensorflowPredict2D: Leveraging pre-trained TensorFlow models (like MusiCNN) for generating rich audio embeddings and predicting mood tags.
-* [**Essentia Models**](https://essentia.upf.edu/models.html) Leverages pre-trained models for feature extraction and prediction.
+* [**MusicNN Tensorflow Audio Models from Essentia**](https://essentia.upf.edu/models.html) Leverages pre-trained MusicNN models for feature extraction and prediction.
 More details and models.
     *   **Embedding Model:**
-        *   `msd-musicnn-1.pb`: Used with `TensorflowPredictMusiCNN` for generating rich audio embeddings that capture high-level semantic information and complex sonic characteristics.
+        *   `msd-musicnn-1.pb`: Used for generating rich audio embeddings that capture high-level semantic information and complex sonic characteristics.
-    *   **Classification Models:** Used with `TensorflowPredict2D` for predicting various musical attributes from the generated embeddings:
+    *   **Classification Models:** Used for predicting various musical attributes from the generated embeddings:
         *   `msd-msd-musicnn-1.pb`: For primary tag/genre prediction (e.g., 'rock', 'pop', 'electronic').
         *   `danceability-msd-musicnn-1.pb`: For predicting danceability.
         *   `mood_aggressive-msd-musicnn-1.pb`: For predicting aggressiveness.